shnewto/sheas.blog/_drafts/2017-rust-impl-period.md

-My part in Rust's _the impl period_ project was work for [bindgen](https://github.com/rust-lang-nursery/rust-bindgen), a tool that makes life better for C and C++ developers by automatically genertating bindings to existing libraries.
-It's something I'd used in the past for exactly that, writing Rust code that interfaces with existing C. It did everything it promised and I'm incredibly glad to it's in the ecosystem.
+My part in Rust's _the impl period_ project was work for [bindgen](https://github.com/rust-lang-nursery/rust-bindgen), a tool that makes life better for Rust developers that need to use C or C++ by automatically genertating bindings to existing libraries.
+It's something I'd used in the past for exactly that, writing Rust code that interfaces with existing C.
+It did everything it promised and I'm incredibly glad it's in the ecosystem.

 Though I didn't directly touch any of _bindgen's_ functionality, the work I did will hopefully help contribute to its growth.
 I took on the call to [add property based testing with quickcheck](https://github.com/rust-lang-nursery/rust-bindgen/issues/970).
-For anyone unfamiliar, some of the power of property testing might be boiled down to it's effciency in testing an exahustive set of inputs.
+For anyone unfamiliar, some of the power of property testing might be boiled down to it's efficiency in testing an exahustive set of inputs.
 One property test has the potential to excercise what in other paradigms, often requires an impractical or even impossible number of individual tests.
 [quickcheck](https://github.com/BurntSushi/quickcheck) is a Rust package that